semgrep/semgrep-docs/docs/release-notes/february-2023.md

 - Semgrep CLI is now Semgrep OSS Engine!
 - Newly added or upgraded [supported languages](/supported-languages/):
-    - Experimental support for Clojure, Lisp, Scheme, XML.
+    - Experimental support for Clojure, Lisp, Scheme, XML, Jsonnet.
     - Beta support for Rust.
-    - Experimental support for Jsonnet.

 - taint-mode: Taint propagators can now specify `by-side-effect`, just like sources and sanitizers.
 However, the default value of `by-side-effect` for propagators is `true` (unlike for sources or sanitizers).
 When using rule option `taint_assume_safe_functions: true`, this allows specifying functions that must propagate taint, for example: